Measuring tape with flexible tape ruler for measuring and marking

 You use the measuring tape to measure the size of something or to mark the right size.
 While they work and play, children learn how to take measures.
 The measuring tape has a plastic casing with a rolling mechanism.
 For safety purposes, the (normally made of) steel tape ruler has been replaced by a sturdy, flexible tape to ensure that children don’t cut their fingers when the tape is rolled back in.

 Press the button to pull out or roll back the tape.
-The measuring tape is 150 cm long and indicates centimeters and millimeters.
+The measuring tape is 60” long.

 ToolKid carpenter’s square